 APPRENTICESHIP CONSULTANT 3

-This is the senior, specialist, or lead worker level of the series.
-In the Department of Labor and Industries, positions have the responsibility to provide consultation and technical services for the development and enforcement of complex apprenticeship training programs.
+Positions at this level have the responsibility to provide consultation and technical support services to business and industry for the development and enforcement of complex apprenticeship training programs.

-For the purposes of this specification, complex apprenticeship training program are those programs which include two or more of the following:
+For the purposes of this specification, complex apprenticeship training programs are those that include two or more of the following:

 - Multiple trades, crafts, and functions;

 - Multiple technical/industrial operations and processes;

 - Multiple political, or high visibility media/legal issues;

 - Consulting and establishing networks and articulations between multiple educational institutions (high schools, community and technical colleges, and other post-secondary training and education institutions).

 This is the senior, specialist or lead worker level of the series.
 As a fully qualified Apprenticeship Consultant, under general direction, performs consultation and technical services requiring a higher level of knowledge and experience, such as but not limited to: marketing the State of Washington Apprenticeship Program; assisting Apprenticeship Training Committees (ATCs) in drafting new apprenticeship standards and revising existing standards; developing and presenting registered apprenticeship and/or on-the-job training programs; serves on task forces or advisory committees.